gkapfham/python-talk-abstracts/pycon_typing_summit_2025.md

 Conda, and Pixi.
 He has spoken at both the PyCon Education Summit and a PyCon lightning talk session and presented posters in the PyCon Poster Symposium, in addition to giving presentations at PyOhio and PyGotham.
-He has also appeared as a guest on podcasts such as Software Engineering Radio, Talk Python, Stack Overflow Podcast, and Hanselminutes.
+He has also appeared as a guest on podcasts such as Software Engineering Radio, Talk Python, the Stack Overflow Podcast, and Hanselminutes.

 ## Research Paper References